TurboGears/tg2docs/docs/turbogears/widgets_forms.rst

 Now the forms knows how to validate the title and director fields, but those are not validated in any way.
-To enable validation in TurboGears we must use the **tg.validate** decorator and place it at our form action:
+To enable validation in TurboGears we must use the :class:`.validate` decorator and place it at our form action:

 .. code-block:: python